-Based on the State Board's antidegradation analysis and the criteria that would be established by this amendment, the Water Board finds control projects conducted in the Lahontan region for purposes of protecting public health and in accordance with the exemption criteria set forth in the Basin Plan Amendment are consistent with state and federal antidegradation policies.
-(Also refer to the sections titled "Discussion" above, which further describe how projects subject to this amendment comply with both state and federal antidegradation requirements.)
+Water Board staff concurs with the State Board's antidegradation analysis, and finds that vector control projects conducted in the Lahontan region for purposes of protecting public health and in accordance with the exemption criteria set forth in the Basin Plan Amendment are consistent with state and federal antidegradation policies.
+(Also refer to the sections entitled "Discussion" above, which further describe how projects subject to this amendment comply with both state and federal antidegradation requirements.)